 - 1. I have received and had an opportunity to review the FIH Image Rights Policy. - 2.
-I consent and agree to be filmed, televised, photographed, identified and otherwise recorded during the Tournament under conditions and for the purposes authorized by the FIH in relation to the promotion of the Tournament and hockey in general - I consent and agree to permit FIH to use images taken of me at the Tournament solely for non-commercial purposes.
+I consent and agree to be filmed, televised, photographed, identified and otherwise recorded during the Tournament under conditions and for the purposes authorized by the FIH in relation to the promotion of the Tournament and hockey in general - 3.
+I consent and agree to permit FIH to use images taken of me at the Tournament solely for non-commercial purposes.

-FIH REGULATIONS RELATING TO BETTING & ANTI-CORRUPTION
+FIH ANTI-CORRUPTION REGULATIONS

-- 1. I have received and had an opportunity to review the FIH Betting & Anti-Corruption Regulations. - 2.
-I consent and agree to comply with and be bound by all of the provisions of the FIH Betting & Anti-Corruption Regulations.
+- 1. I have received and had an opportunity to review the FIH Anti-Corruption Regulations. - 2.
+I consent and agree to comply with and be bound by all of the provisions of the FIH Anti-Corruption Regulations.

 Signature

-[or, if a minor, signature of le egal guardian]
+[or, if a minor, signature of legal guardian]

 Date

-CERTIFICATE OF NATIONAL ASSOC CIATION
+CERTIFICATE OF NATIONAL ASSOC IATION

 The

 [Name of National Association]

 hereby certifies that this acknowledgment has been translated into (Language) and fully explained to the signatory.

-Signature Full Name.
-Must be signed by an a utthorised sinnatory
+Signature

-rui Name.
-Wast be signed by an a autorised signatory.
+Full Name.
+Must be signed by an authorised signatory.

 Date

-FIH CODE OF CONDUCT, FIH ANTI-DOPING REGULATIONS, FIH IMAGE RIGHTS POLICY AND FIH REGULATIONS RELATING TO BETTING & ANTI-CORRUPTION
+FIH CODE OF CONDUCT, FIH ANTI-DOPING REGULATIONS, FIH IMAGE RIGHTS POLICY AND FIH ANTI-CORRUPTION REGULATIONS